 After years of turbulent political debate, the new law came into force last summer.
 It makes it easier to change legal gender.
 A diagnosis of gender dysphoria is no longer required and the age limit has been lowered from 18 to 16 years.

-Lea Larsson, expert at RFSL, notes that many no longer need to go the long way "via five years of care".
+Lea Larsson, an expert at RFSL, notes that many no longer need to take the long route "via five years of care".

 Many who are in need of such a law are standing and treading water in life.
 It can be very important to have a passport that matches who you are, says Larsson.

-So far, the National Board of Health and Welfare has made 201 decisions on changing legal gender.
-Of these, 5-6 have been rejections.
+So far, the Social Welfare Board has made 201 decisions on changing legal gender.
+Of these, five or six have been rejections.

-It's about the applications not being complete, says department head Pär Ödman at the National Board of Health and Welfare.
+It's about the applications not being complete, says department head Pär Ödman at the Social Welfare Board.

-According to the authority, one can currently expect a month to get a decision.
-For the Tax Agency, it then takes a few weeks to change the personal identity number.
+According to the authority, one can currently expect six weeks to get a decision – if no supplements are needed.
+For the Tax Authority, it then takes a couple of weeks to change the personal identity number.
 So far, 199 have been changed.

 "Pent-up demand"

-The number who applied in July and August - 559 people - is roughly what RFSL counted on.
+The number of people who applied in July and August – 559 people – is roughly what RFSL counted on.

 It was a pent-up demand, says Larsson.